CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-started.md

 ### Deployment options

-You can use the Spatial Extension calling the procedures directly from our BigQuery projects, or install it on your own projects if your BigQuery datasets are [within a VPC](https://cloud.google.com/vpc-service-controls).
+You can use the Analytics Toolbox calling the procedures directly from our BigQuery projects, or install it on your own projects if your BigQuery datasets are [within a VPC](https://cloud.google.com/vpc-service-controls).

 We make the extension available in different projects for different locations.
 As an example, the following queries should return the version number for the Tiler module for each region.